Free playbook Scenario planning for SaaS companies

 • Total Debt

-Enter your current values directly into the cells for the month the round occurs.
+Enter your current values directly into the cells for the month your round closes.
 Formulas basics allow you to mix hard-coded values and formulas within the same driver.

 Calculate share issuance and equity value